forestgrape/coronavirus/diagnosis_and_viral_load.md

 #### Nasal Swab
 The anterior or mid-turbinate mucus can be swabbed.
 Overall detection rates tend to about 10% lower than NPS (Figure 5 in [Lee et al](#summarized-review-lee)).
 [Hanson et al](#summary-hanson) observed about a 10% lower detection for anterior nasal swabs compared to NPS or saliva.

-### Diagnosis in the Mouth
+### Saliva Diagnosis
-The sensitivity varies across the methods.
+The sensitivity depends on the timing and the exact protocol.
 Early morning saliva has high viral loads and good detection rates as described in [Saliva Sampling Procedures](#saliva-sampling-procedures) in the section [saliva based Diagnosis](#saliva-diagnosis).

 > Separate section since I consider saliva diagnosis as the best option for routine Covid diagnosis.